kedumas/kedumas.github.io/about.md

 In my free time I like to play video games and tabletop RPGs.

 I have a cat named Nyx.
 She's just over a year and a half and is a huge handful.
+She's adorable though, and such a love bug!
 ![Nyx1](images/Nyx.jpg)
 ![Nyx2](images/Derp_Nyx.jpg)